rn10950/RetroZilla/README.txt

 ==============================================================

-                      Getting Mozilla
+                      Getting RetroZilla

 ==============================================================

-You can download nightly builds of Mozilla from the Mozilla.org FTP site at
+You can download nightly builds of RetroZilla from the RetroZilla.org FTP site at

   ftp://ftp.mozilla.org/pub/mozilla.org/mozilla/nightly/